 Wine Costs

-Did you know that we pay the highest rate of Excise duty in Europe?
-That's right, a bottle of still wine attracts €3.19 in excise, with a bottle of sparkling at a hefty €6.39.
-Don't forget the VAT of 23% on top of that.
-As importers of wine, I wanted to summarise the costs and challenges involved.
-I believe it's important for every wine drinker to have the whole picture.
+Did you know that we pay the highest rate of Excise duty and VAT in Europe?
+That's right, a bottle of still wine attracts €3.19 in excise (Plus 23% VAT), with a bottle of sparkling at a hefty €6.39.

-In our case, once the stock is paid for, we add transport costs (most of our wines travel over 15 000 km's).
-Then we pay the excise duty and VAT, followed by an addition of a small mark up (no merchant would survive without a profit margin).
-We then factor in other costs such as postage and packaging - we use the latest (and expensive) protective packaging to ensure your wines arrive safely - And finally we have the everyday running costs of the store.
+In our case, once the stock is paid for, we pay transport costs (most of our wines travel over 15 000 km's).
+Then we pay the excise duty and VAT on each bottle.
+A small mark-up is applied and other costs such as postage and packaging are factored in, we use the latest (and expensive) protective packaging to ensure your wines arrive safely.

 The business of wine is a complex one, but we do the hard work so that you don't have to.
 Please get in touch if you need any tips and we'll happily provide our recommendations to ensure you are buying the best wine to suit your taste.